About the author

 - What are the challenges that you can assist them with?

-- How will you make their life easier, save them money and time?
+- How will you make their life easier and save them money and time?

-Never forget your clients’ needs and the value you add to their business.
-Your client should always be in your mind when creating your freelance business.
+Never forget your clients’ needs and the value you add to their businesses.
+Your client.
+The first thing should always be when creating your freelance business.

 Build a Website (or Portfolio)

-The next task is to think about your business name.
-In particular, will you go with a business or personal brand?
+The next task is to consider your business name.
+In particular, will you choose a business or personal brand?

 As a freelancer, it might be advantageous to go the personal route since your clients will only communicate with you.
-That said, if you plan to hire additional freelancers and create an agency-type business, you might want to opt for a business brand.
+If you plan to hire additional freelancers and create an agency-type business, you might want to opt for a business brand.

-How you build your website is a huge area to be covered in future articles.
-There are solutions like Squarespace and WordPress, depending on your level of technical skills.
+How you build your website is a vast area to be covered in future articles.
+Depending on your level of technical skills, there are solutions like Squarespace and WordPress.

-The main advantage of having a website is directing potential clients there to find out more information about you and your business.
+The main advantage of having a website is that it directs potential clients to your website to learn more about you and your business.

 When you build your client base, you can include case studies and testimonials on the website, but for now, keep it simple.
 It’s also an excellent place to have a portfolio of the work you’ve completed for other clients or showcase your skills.